cescosgames/roadmap_projects/checkpoint_recs/nodeJS_projects/commandline_quiz/README.md

 ## How it was made:

-**Tech used:** node.js, npm
+**Tech used:** node.js, npm, chalk, chalk-animation, figlet, gradient-string, inquirer, nanospinner

 This was done almost entirely inside the terminal inside vscode with testing occuring in the computers main terminal.
+Lots of external packages were used for visual effects.

 ## Visual Example